sogeuni/sogeuni.github.io/content/abs/commands/time-date-commands.md

 ## sleep

 This is the shell equivalent of a _wait loop_.
 It pauses for a specified number of seconds, doing nothing.
-It can be useful for timing or in processes running in the background, checking for a specific event every so often (polling), as in [[debugging#^ONLINE|Example 32-6]].
+It can be useful for timing or in processes running in the background, checking for a specific event every so often (polling), as in [[Example 32-6|Example 32-6]].

 ```bash
 sleep 3     # Pauses 3 seconds.